pottumuusi/config/README.md

 `make`
 `make install`

+Depending on configure options `make install` may require superuser permissions.

 If installation was completed successfully the provided scripts are now functional and can be invoked from any directory given that usr/local/bin has been added to $PATH.